openpaas-ng/openpaas-sp5-summarization/README.md

 R, Rscript must be installed and on the systems path.

-Additionally the followind R libraries must be installed:
+Additionally the following R libraries must be installed:

 stringr
 textcat